Azure/autorest.powershell/docs/migration-from-v3-to-v4.md

 There is no mitigation since it is actually a fix for existing issues.

-## None-fixed array

-In v3, if a response contained a property with an array type, it was generated as a fixed-size C# array that couldn't support adding new elements through functions like Add.
-In v4, we generate a list instead of an array to support the Add function in such cases.

-### How to mitigate the breaking changes of non-fixed array

-This is a design change and we do not provide a way to generate fixed array anymore.
-From users' perspective, the following modifications should be made in scripts that utilize PowerShell modules generated with v4:

-- Use Count instead of Length to retrieve the number of elements
-- Use the ToArray function if conversion to a fixed-size array is needed

 ## Managed Identity Best Practice Alignment

 In v3, IdentityType and UserAssignedIdentity are generated and totally matches with swagger definition.
 In v4, we generate them to align our best practice design.
 As a result, generated cmdlets will have changes as below.